FG-AI4H/Documentation/AI4H-Assessment-Platform/Project-Organization.md

 Each package has at least one driver in charge of reporting activities to the project management team.
 Drivers organize the work in their streams and coordinate with contributor members.

+### Meetings
+The management team meets on a bi-weekly call on Thursdays (odd weeks) from 12:30 pm to 1:30 pm CET

 ## 1. The Core Package
 ### Membership
 Driver: [Marc Lecoultre](mailto:ml@mllab.ai)